Bhukyasahiti/rag-based-qa-system/README.md

 ![Architecture](architecture.png)

 ## Chunking Strategy

-Chunk size: 500 tokens
+**Chunk size chosen:** 500 tokens
-Overlap: 100 tokens
+**Overlap:** 100 tokens

-This size balances semantic context and retrieval accuracy.
+This chunk size was selected to balance semantic coherence and retrieval accuracy.
+Smaller chunks improve recall but often lose context, while very large chunks reduce retrieval precision.
+A size of 500 tokens preserves paragraph-level meaning and fits comfortably within LLM context limits.
+The overlap prevents loss of information at chunk boundaries.

 ## Retrieval Failure Case

-High-level conceptual questions sometimes retrieve implementation details due to embedding similarity bias.
+A retrieval failure was observed when asking high-level conceptual questions such as “What is the motivation behind the algorithm?”
+In such cases, the retriever returned implementation-focused chunks instead of conceptual explanations.

+This happened because embedding similarity favors technical terms and keyword-rich sections.
+This issue can be improved by increasing the top-k retrieval size or combining keyword-based (BM25) and embedding-based retrieval.

 ## Metric Tracked
+## Metric Tracked

-Metric: End-to-end query latency (~900ms)
+**Metric:** End-to-end query latency

+Latency was tracked to measure user-perceived performance.
+On average:
+- Query embedding took ~20 ms
+- FAISS similarity search took ~5 ms
+- LLM response generation took ~900 ms

+Tracking latency helped identify that the LLM was the primary bottleneck in the system.

 ## API Endpoints
 POST /upload – Upload PDF or TXT